NOT REAL NEWS: A look at what didn't happen this week

 A roundup of some of the most popular but completely untrue stories and visuals of the week.
 None of these are legit, even though they were shared widely on social media.
 The Associated Press checked them out.
 Here are the facts:

-CLAIM: Video shows masked man at polling site “cheating” in front of cameras in Philadelphia.
+CLAIM: Florida’s ability to report election results quickly during the 2022 midterms means states that have taken longer, such as Arizona and Nevada, are engaged in fraud.

-THE FACTS: The video shows a poll worker in Madison, Wisconsin, on Tuesday.
-He was initialing ballots to be handed out to voters, a standard procedure mandated by state law, according to the county clerk.
-Social media users on Election Day distorted a clip of the Madison poll worker doing his job to falsely claim it showed election fraud in Philadelphia.
-The video, which aired on Fox News on Tuesday, shows a man wearing a cloth face mask flipping through ballots and writing on them.
-“Masked man cheating in front of the cameras on the mainstream media,” read a widely shared tweet with the video.
-But the original footage shows the video was filmed in Madison, not Pennsylvania.
-Immediately before Fox News showed the clip in Madison, the network showed the exterior of Philadelphia’s East Passyunk Community Center with a graphic labeling that location.
-The broadcast then showed the clip of the poll worker and changed the location in the label to Madison.
-Social media versions of the video cropped out the location.
-A reverse-image search of the building’s interior revealed that the clip was filmed at Olbrich Botanical Gardens in Madison, which served as a polling location for Tuesday’s election.
-Scott McDonell, the Dane County clerk, said the man is a poll worker, and the video shows him initialing ballots before they were handed out to voters.
-He was also circling the ward in which the ballots were issued.
-It’s part of the process of preparing the ballots for voters, McDonell said.
-Another poll worker also initialed the ballots before they were handed to voters.
-“You need to have those signatures to show that two people saw the blank ballot and handed it to the voter,” McDonell said.
-“This is a standard operating procedure.
-It’s done in public so that anyone can watch it.
-It’s mandated by state law.
-It’s a check and balance on the system.”
-Barry Burden, a University of Wisconsin-Madison political science professor and the director of the Elections Research Project, agreed that the video showed standard procedures for poll workers in Madison.
-Wisconsin election law explains that at polling places with paper ballots, two inspectors “shall write their initials on the back of each ballot and deliver to each elector as he or she enters the voting booth.”
-Philadelphia’s city commissioner on Twitter debunked the false claims that the video showed a polling site in his city.
-Nick Custodio, deputy commissioner with Philadelphia’s elections board, told the AP that Philadelphia does not use paper voting booths such as those shown in the video, and that the “I voted” stickers in the video also do not match those used in Philadelphia.
+THE FACTS: Florida has measures in place to speed up its count on Election Day.
+But the fact that Florida reports results faster than other states does not mean that those states are committing fraud, elections experts told the AP.
+Election officials repeatedly warned prior to the 2022 midterm elections that results in some states might not be known for days.
+Despite this, many falsely suggested the length of time is correlated with election integrity.
+Some compared Florida — which had finished counting its ballots, except those from overseas, by Wednesday — to Arizona and Nevada.
+“This is absurd.
+Arizona and Nevada have a lot fewer voters than Florida and yet they take days longer to tally the results,” one tweet said.
+“Total fraud.”
+Arizona had nearly 14,000 ballots left to count on Thursday.
+Sophia Solis, a spokesperson for the Arizona secretary of state’s office, told the AP that no counties in Arizona had fully reported their unofficial results by midnight on Election Day.
+In Nevada, all 17 counties submitted initial tallies, including in-person vote reports, to election administrators by the early morning hours of Nov.
+9, Jennifer Russell, an aide to Republican Secretary of State Barbara Cegavske, told the AP Wednesday.
+However, the state accepted mail ballots postmarked by Election Day until Saturday, and had 22,000 left to process in the state’s largest county, Clark, the day of the deadline, Clark County Registrar of Voters Joe Gloria said at a press conference.
+But states’ reporting speeds largely reflect the different ways absentee and mail-in ballots are processed in each jurisdiction, election experts told the AP.
+“There are many reasons Florida counts quicker than other states, or other states haven’t completed their counts yet, and it has nothing to do with fraud in other states,” Michael Morley, an election law expert and professor at Florida State University, wrote in an email.
+One of the main differences is how soon before Election Day officials are allowed to begin pre-processing early ballots, which may involve confirming their validity or scanning them, Morley wrote.
+Under state law, Florida officials can start this process nearly a month before Election Day.
+By contrast, Arizona counties did not send mail ballots to voters until Oct.
+12 and the earliest they went out in Nevada was Oct.
+7. Florida was required to send mail ballots no later than Sept.
+24. Another key difference is whether states accept mail ballots after Election Day.
+In Florida, most mail ballots must be received by 7 p.m. local time on Election Day.
+Most early and mail voting results must be reported to the Florida Department of State starting within 30 minutes after the polls close and continuing every 45 minutes until all results are reported.
+Nevada, however, accepts mail ballots up to 5 p.m. four days after the election as long as they were postmarked by Election Day.
+Arizona’s deadline is the same as Florida’s, local time.
+Still, there is nothing unusual or improper about votes being counted after Election Day, said Michael McDonald, a professor of political science at the University of Florida.
+Morley explained that other differences that may speed up reporting include staffing levels, available equipment, the length of time needed to verify each ballot and how long after Election Day voters are able to fix, or “cure,” their ballots if any problems are found.

-— Associated Press writers Arijeta Lajka and Ali Swenson in New York contributed this report with additional reporting from Amy Forliti in Minneapolis and Claudia Lauer in Philadelphia.
+— Associated Press writer Melissa Goldin in New York contributed this report with additional reporting from Ken Ritter in Las Vegas.

-CLAIM: A Pennsylvania judge ruled that ballots received up until Nov.
-14 will count in the 2022 midterm elections.
+CLAIM: U.S. aid to Ukraine was laundered back to the Democratic Party through the failed cryptocurrency exchange firm FTX.

-THE FACTS: Pennsylvania ballots, including mail-in and absentee ballots, must be received by county election offices by 8 p.m. on Election Day, Nov.
-8, to be counted, according to the state’s Department of State.
-As voters went to the polls on Tuesday, misleading information about Pennsylvania’s vote-counting deadlines gained traction.
-“This just in: Pennsylvania Judge allows ballots to count that are received up until November 14th,” read one post.
-“This is unconstitutional.”
-The message, shared in several Instagram posts, is a screenshot of a tweet that was later deleted.
-The Twitter user who first posted it acknowledged in a follow-up that the information was incorrect.
-Existing law requires that Pennsylvania voters’ ballots be received by county election workers by Nov.
-8, the Department of State explains.
-Unlike some other states, Pennsylvania allots no extra time for mail-in ballots — what counts is the day the ballot actually made it to election officials, not when the ballot was postmarked.
-The Twitter user who first made the claim said in a follow-up post that the court case he was referring to was a recent decision by a Pennsylvania Common Pleas Court.
-However, the case in question has nothing to do with ballot submission deadlines.
-It concerned the cross-checking procedure that Pennsylvania uses to prevent duplicate votes from being counted, according to Kevin Feeley, spokesperson for the Philadelphia City Commissioners, which oversees elections in the city.
-The city had sought to delay that process until after the initial ballot count, in an effort to get ballots counted more quickly.
-He said that no duplicate votes had been found in the last three elections.
-The court granted the city the right to delay the reconciliation process, but the judge in the case was “highly critical” of the idea, Feeley said.
-So the City Commission opted Tuesday to revert to doing reconciliation as usual.
-Feeley confirmed that the case did not mean voting can occur through Nov.
-14.
+THE FACTS: These claims misrepresent a short-term initiative in Ukraine that used FTX to convert cryptocurrency donations for the war effort into government-issued currency.
+The Ukrainian government has not invested nor stored money in FTX, according to the country’s Ministry of Digital Transformation.
+FTX, the third-largest cryptocurrency exchange in the world, filed for bankruptcy protection on Nov.
+11 amid news it was short billions of dollars and may have been hacked.
+Sam Bankman-Fried, the company’s CEO, resigned the same day.
+The moves have fueled baseless conspiracy theories.
+“So Biden gave loads of money to Ukraine, who gave loads of money to FTX, who gave loads of money to Democrats,” reads one tweet with over 100,000 likes.
+No evidence has been presented to support the claims.
+Still, they have been shared by U.S. lawmakers, prominent Republicans and Russian accounts.
+Ukraine’s government “never invested any funds into FTX,” Alex Bornyakov, the deputy minister of digital transformation in Ukraine said on Twitter on Monday.
+After Russia invaded Ukraine, a new crypto fundraising foundation called Aid For Ukraine began taking donations to help the Ukrainian war effort, the ministry said in an emailed statement to the AP on Wednesday.
+The ministry said it “provided informational support” to the foundation, which was run by the cryptocurrency exchange Kuna and the blockchain company Everstake.
+In early March, Aid For Ukraine began working with FTX to convert cryptocurrency donations into Ukraine’s government-issued currency, a partnership that ended in April 2022, according to the ministry.
+Sergey Vasylchuk, the CEO of Everstake, told the AP that cryptocurrencies were an efficient way to raise funds for Ukraine to defend itself amid Russia’s invasion.
+He said FTX was only used in the beginning of the war to convert cryptocurrency donations.
+The donations would then get sent to the National Bank of Ukraine and no crypto was stored on FTX.
+Michael Chobanian, the founder of the Kuna exchange, said they had converted cryptocurrencies to U.S. dollars through FTX and deposited them in the national bank of Ukraine at the beginning of the war.
+“That is it,” Chobanian said.
+The Ministry of Digital Transformation added that it “has never funded FTX” and “has never worked with any political party of the United States of America.”
+It’s true that Bankman-Fried has been a major Democratic donor.
+FEC records show that he made significant donations to Democratic candidates and PACS this year.
+However, he has also made contributions to some Republican candidates and conservative-leaning PACS.
+FTX’s co-CEO Ryan Salame also donated to groups that supported Republican candidates in 2022.
+White House spokesperson Robyn Patterson said any claim that U.S. assistance to Ukraine has “been diverted to aid American political parties is unequivocally false and not grounded in reality.”
+Vedant Patel, principal deputy spokesperson at the State Department, said there’s “no reason to believe that these reports are anything but pure falsehoods and misinformation.”
+A spokesperson for the U.S. Agency for International Development said safeguards put in place by the World Bank, coupled with expert third-party monitoring support within the Ukrainian government, ensure accountability around the use of the funds.
+FTX and lawyers representing the company did not respond to requests for comment.

-— Associated Press writer Graph Massara in San Francisco contributed this report with additional reporting from Melissa Goldin in New York.
+— Associated Press writers Ali Swenson in New York and Karena Phan in Los Angeles contributed this report with additional reporting from Thalia Beaty in New York.

 Find AP Fact Checks here: https://apnews.com/APFactCheck